j-sauer/axiom-net/docs/index.md

 ## Documentation

-You can find the Axiom documentation on the [docs website.](https://docs.axiom.co/) A documentation of this library can be found [here](https://j-sauer.github.io/axiom-net/).
+You can find the Axiom documentation on the [docs website.](https://docs.axiom.co/) A documentation of the API of this library can be found on [here](api/index.md).

 ## License

 &copy; Jens Sauer, 2022

 Distributed under MIT License (`The MIT License`).

-See [LICENSE.md](LICENSE) for more information.